munificent/craftinginterpreters/book/local-variables.md

 operand, which means the VM only supports up to 256 local variables in scope at one time.

-If we try to go over that, not only could we not refer to them at runtime, the compiler would overrwrite its own locals array.
+If we try to go over that, not only could we not refer to them at runtime, but the compiler would overwrite its own locals array, too.
 Let's prevent that.

 ^code too-many-locals (1 before, 2 after)